PP-Module for Email Client

 The TSF shall create IVs in the following manner: [selection:

-• CBC: IVs shall be non-repeating
+• CBC: IVs shall be non-repeating and unpredictable

 • CCM: IV shall be non-repeating